 But very quickly after going live you’re scratching your head and wondering if you are just the unluckiest person on earth since the strategy’s live performance does not look anything like the backtest!
 What happened?

 It’s important to clearly identify what constitutes deviation from expected performance to improve your model performance.
 In many cases, a perfectly sound strategy is looked upon as disappointing and thus abandoned prematurely.
 Here is an example:

 Even such a strong performance can be subject to a protracted period of underperformance.
 Lucena's backtest report provides additional information above and beyond the year-over-year total return performance.
 It’s important to set realistic expectations based on the backtest’s guidelines.
 Here is a look at additional information from the backtest performance report.

 The strategy measures ten consecutive months of underperformance against its benchmark and in spite of this temporary lull, it was still able to handsomely outperform the benchmark by more than 664%!

 One of the ways to make your validation strategy more robust and visually identify if the live strategy performs in line with expectations is the crossover report, which shows an expected performance cone based on the backtest’s recent volatility and drawdown.

 Data Validation / Data Normalization / Proper Labeling

 There are several important disciplines that will contribute to achieving consistent performance after the backtest period.
 I’ve already described how important it is to validate the data on which the models are based.
-If a sentiment score, for example, uses future knowledge in the construction of the signal, the signals themselves would be clearly invalid, since their values were retrofitted based on what transpired after they were originated.
+For example, if a sentiment score uses future knowledge in the construction of the signal, the signals themselves would be clearly invalid since their values were retrofitted based on what transpired after they were originated.
 In addition, it’s important to test for survivorship bias and still consider delisted or dead stocks.